Bergerac (TV series): Locations

-Windward House, Le Mont Sohier, St Brelade (built in 1924, since demolished c.2010) with lush grounds overlooking Ouaisné and St Brelade's Bay, was a stunning location used internally and externally throughout all nine series and the Christmas specials.
-This pink-and-grey building with white pillared entrance first appeared in series 1, episode 6, "Portrait of Yesterday", as the home and wedding venue of the incidental characters.
-Windward House then reappeared from series 2, episode 1, as Charlie Hungerford's main residence, where he hosted a large garden fête, and then in almost every episode of the show—used either as part of the central plot or as a backdrop for family gatherings, drinks parties, business meetings, barbecues, marquee events, etc. The entire house was used over time, particularly the living room with French windows, dining room, conservatory and long gallery hallways.
+Windward House, Le Mont Sohier, St Brelade (built in 1924, since demolished c.2010) with lush grounds overlooking Ouaisné and St Brelade's Bay, was used internally and externally throughout all nine series and the Christmas specials.
+This pink-and-grey building, with a white pillared entrance, first appeared in series 1, episode 6, "Portrait of Yesterday", as the home and wedding venue of the incidental characters.
+Windward House then reappeared from series 2, episode 1, as Charlie Hungerford's main residence, where he hosted a large garden fête, and then in almost every episode of the show—used either as part of the central plot or as a backdrop for family gatherings, drinks parties, business meetings, barbecues and marquee events.
+The entire house was used over time, particularly the living room with French windows, dining room, conservatory and long gallery hallways.
 External filming regularly included the gardens, paddock, driveways, fruit gardens, greenhouse, cider press and rockery.

-Noirmont Manor, Noirmont, was Charlie Hungerford's home throughout series one.
+Noirmont Manor in Noirmont, was Charlie Hungerford's home throughout series one.

 As the series ran for a decade, directors found it increasingly difficult to find locations which had not been overused.
 While promoting his film White Noise in an interview with Xpose magazine, director Geoffrey Sax described how he made an effort to find new locations, only to return for the actual shoot to find camera tripod marks in the ground, another director having shot there in the meantime.
 They became tourist attractions, with signs advertising "Visit Bergerac's Location" or "See Bergerac's Car".

-Plot lines occasionally took the action onto the British mainland, particularly London, and Richmond Riverside figured prominently.
+Plot lines occasionally took the action onto the British mainland, particularly London, and Richmond riverside figured prominently.

 Home media

 Bergerac was made available on DVD by 2 Entertain / Cinema Club.
 The first series was released on 8 May 2006, including audio commentaries on three episodes.

-Mistakes occurred in the supply of the source material for the DVD releases, which meant the episodes of Series 1 and 6 were edited versions broadcast originally on UK daytime television.
+Mistakes occurred in the supply of the source material for the DVD releases, which meant the episodes of series 1 and 6 were edited versions broadcast originally on UK daytime television.
 This was amended for Bergerac: The Complete Collection, a 27-DVD box set released in 2009 which includes all episodes in their full length.

-In June 2021, the first two series became available on BritBox and series 3 to series 9 with all the Christmas special episodes became available in October 2021.
+In June 2021, the first two series became available on BritBox; series 3 to series 9 with all of the Christmas special episodes became available in October 2021.

-As of September 2021, seasons 1,2,3,5,6,7,8,9 were available to stream in the United States via Amazon Prime with a BritBox subscription.
+As of September 2021, seasons 1–3 and 5–9 were available to stream in the United States via Amazon Prime with a BritBox subscription.

 Theme music

 The Bergerac theme music, composed by George Fenton, featured a reggae and accordion refrain.
-In 1982, he won a BAFTA 'Best Original Television Music' award for the music.
-In 2018 a DJ known as Youngr re-recorded the track, entitled Bergerac Remastered, with a video shot in locations around Jersey.
+In 1982, he won a BAFTA Best Original Television Music award for the music.
+In 2018, a DJ known as Youngr re-recorded the track, entitled "Bergerac Remastered", with a video shot in locations around Jersey.